 REF DESCRIPTION PAGE

 1 Introduction 5

 2 Main Elements of the Policy 5-13

 3 Supporting Children 13-19

 4 Preventing unsuitable people from working with children 19-21

 5 Other related policies and guidance 21-22

 6 Governing Body responsibilities 22-23

 Appendix A Four Categories of Abuse 24-25

 Appendix B Managing an Allegation or Concern about an Adult working with Children 26-27

 Appendix C Actions where there are concerns about a child (KCSiE 2023) 28

 Appendix D What to do if you are worried a child is being abused 29

 Appendix E Useful Contacts: External 30

 Appendix F Key Information 31-32

 Appendix G Support Services 33

 1. Introduction

-The Trust and its Schools fully recognise the responsibility it has under section 175 the Education Act 2002, the Non-Maintained Special Schools (England) Regulations 2015, and the Education and Training (Welfare of Children) Act 2021, to have arrangements in place to safeguard and promote the welfare of children.
+Aspire Learning Trust fully recognise the responsibility it has under section 175 the Education Act 2002 (as amended), the Non-Maintained Special Schools (England) to have arrangements in place to safeguard and promote the welfare of children.